The 3 Steps for Creating an Experience Vision

 The Flag in the Sand

-When you create an experience vision, you try to picture mentally what the experience of using your design will be like at some point in the future.
+When you create an experience vision, you try to mentally picture what the experience of using your design will be like at some point in the future.
 As we conduct our research exploring best practices for experience design, we’ve discovered that nearly every successful team has actively created an experience vision that they frequently refer to.
 Often their visions are for experiences five or ten years in the future.

 These visions act like a flag stuck into the sand somewhere on the horizon.
 The team can clearly see the flag, yet it’s far enough away that they won’t reach it any time soon.
 Because the flag is clearly visible, the team knows if every step they take brings them closer or farther away.
 If the flag weren’t visible, the team wouldn’t know and could wander off in an undesirable direction.